gmoyanollc/rich-text-editor/README.md

 ## Usage

- 1. Insert and style `RichTextEditor` element and in parent Template:
+ 1. Insert and style `RichTextEditor` element and in the parent Template:

 ``` xml
 <template>